pquochuy/pquochuy.github.io/_pages/huyphan.md

 redirect_from: /huyphan/
 google_site_verification: qLmB3ZHKKYmvqD7qykfvK5XK4WaMZYXM-dFR-ZyAkmo
 ---
+<span style="color:red">I am looking for students interested in doing a Ph.D. with me at the School of Computing, University of Kent (UK).
+The research proposals should focus on machine learning/deep learning for audio and/or biosignal analysis.
+Please get in touch in case you have any questions.</span>

 <br/>
 I am a Lecturer (roughly equivalent to Assistant Professor) in the [School of Computing](https://www.cs.kent.ac.uk/) at [University of Kent](https://www.kent.ac.uk/) (UK).
 Before, I was